alitsaberi/slumber/configs/instructions/cut_hair_headband.md

 - Trim **UP TO 30%** of the middle gels.

-- If the issue persists, refer to the help menu to contact us for further assistance.
+- If the issue persists, contact us for further assistance.